The CARE Network

 Including the student in the conversation

-We encourage faculty, staff, students, and parents to address their concerns with the student prior to submitting a CARE report, although we are aware this is not always possible.
-Speaking openly with the student about the CARE reporter's concerns and his/her decision to submit a CARE report lets the student know that the person submitting a CARE report cares about the student's success and that resources are available.
+We encourage faculty, staff, students, and parents to address their concerns with the student prior to submitting a CARE Referral, although we are aware this is not always possible.
+Speaking openly with the student about the concern and his/her decision to submit a CARE Referral lets the student know that the person submitting a CARE Referral cares about the student's success and that resources are available.

-Information about when to submit a CARE report, how to speak with a distressed student, CARE-related resources, and other frequently asked questions can be found elsewhere on this website.
-If you have a question or concern that is not addressed, please do not hesitate to contact the Assistant Director for Student Support Services in the Office of the Dean of Students at 585-273-2568 or email@example.com.
+If you have a question or concern that is not addressed, please contact a CARE staff member in the Office of the Dean of Students at (585) 275-4085 or CAREnetwork@rochester.edu.